flashjaysan/memo-defold/memo-defold.md

 ### Spine Model

+The Spine model component is used to bring Spine skeletal animations to life in Defold.
+Read more about how to use it in the Spine model manual.

 #### Créer un fichier ressource Spine Model

 Pour créer un fichier ressource Spine Model, faites un clic droit dans la vue `Assets` à l'emplacement désiré et choisissez l'option `New...` > `Spine Model`.